DerickWilliamson/PyScriptProofofConcept/README.md

 ## Future Plans
 as support for react and pyscript expands I have a few projects not related to this.
 If time permits I may add input areas for the values so you can use random or you chosen values.

+## Inspiration
+Both Samuel Chan and Traversy Media Youtube channels offered inspiration on this project.